 This guideline was prepared by members of the American Academy of Thermology (AAT) as a guide to aid the breast thermologist, and other interested parties, in the clinical application of infrared breast imaging.
 It implies a consensus from experts in the field of breast thermology and those substantially concerned with its scope and provisions.
-The AAT guideline may be revised or withdrawn at any time.
+The AAT guideline may be revised at any time.
 The procedures of the AAT require that action be taken to reaffirm, revise, or withdraw this guideline no later than three years from the date of publication.
 Suggestions for improvement of this guideline are welcome and should be addressed to the president of the American Academy of Thermology.
 No part of this guideline may be reproduced in any form, in an electronic retrieval system or otherwise, without the prior written permission of the publisher.

 Sponsored and published by: